 \subsection{Prolongation of a superintegrable potential}

-Equation~\eqref{eq:Wilczynski} expresses the derivative of $\nabla V$ linearly in $\nabla V$ and $\Delta V$, where the coefficients are determined by the structure tensor.
+Equation~\eqref{eq:Wilczynski} expresses the derivative of $\nabla V$ linearly in $\nabla V$ and $\Delta V$, with coefficients that are determined by the structure tensor.
 The following Proposition shows that this equation can be extended by a second one to a system expressing the derivatives of $\nabla V$ and $\Delta V$ both linearly in $\nabla V$ and $\Delta V$, with the coefficients determined by the structure tensor.
-Extensions of such type are called \emph{prolongation}.
+An extension of such type is called \emph{prolongation}.